MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/diagnostics/quickstart.md

 ![navigate to addons page image](media/go_to_addons_diag_page.png)

-Click the install button on the App Center Add-On page.
-You should see the following screenshot.
+Select the install button on the **App Center Add-On** page.
+You should see the screenshot shown below.

 ![navigate to addons page image](media/addon-installed.png)

 Now you need to link your PlayFab title to your App Center titles.
-To do this, click on **Go to App Center**
+To do this, select **Go to App Center**.

-This will ask you to authenticate to AppCenter and will provide you with a list of titles you can select and link to your PlayFab title.
-If you have more an iOS & Android App Center titles, be sure to select both of them to get your diagnostic information for both titles.
+This will ask you to authenticate for AppCenter, and will provide you with a list of titles you can select and link to your PlayFab title.
+If you have more iOS and Android App Center titles, be sure to select both of them to get your diagnostic information for both titles.

-Once you have completed the above steps click **Save Settings**
+Once you have completed the above steps select the **Save Settings** button.

-Your integration is now enabled, if you navigate back to the Diagnostics tab, you should see your crash data enabled.
+Your integration is now enabled.
+If you navigate back to the **Diagnostics** tab, you should see your crash data enabled.

 ![Diagnostics Tab Dashboard active Image](media/appcenter_gm_dash.png)